 Preparing your child for that first visit can be an intimidating experience.
 Dr. Maher suggests you use children’s stories that describe a trip to the dentist as a positive tool for very young children.
 Parents should convey good feelings to children about dental visits being a part of growing up, and adopt a positive approach to dental care.

-During your child’s first visit, Dr. Maher and her staff use a “Tell – Show – Do” method to explain each action to your child.
+During your child’s first visit, Dr. Maher and her staff use a “Tell – Show – Do” method to explain each action to your child in child friendly terms.

-The parent is usually allowed to accompany the child during the initial exam; however, we ask that the parent remain a “silent partner,” because it is often difficult for children to focus on more than one set of instructions.
-We also ask for your understanding, as crying is often a normal response during a child’s first visit.
+The parent is usually allowed to accompany the child during the initial exam; however, we ask that the parent remain a “silent partner,” because it is often difficult for children to focus on more than one set of instructions at the same time.
+We also ask for your understanding, as crying is often an age appropriate response during a child’s first visit.
 The AAPD recommends a first dental visit and oral evaluation by 1 year of age.

 What to expect on your child’s first visit:

 - Collect a medical and dental history

 - Take digital X-rays as indicated by the ADA

 - Answer questions about proper oral health